galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 >
 {: .agenda}

+# Important tips for easier analysis

+{% snippet faqs/galaxy/tutorial_mode.md %}

+{% snippet faqs/galaxy/analysis_troubleshooting.md sc=true %}

 # Data

 For this tutorial, we will analyze a dataset of Peripheral Blood Mononuclear Cells (PBMC) extracted from a healthy donor, which is freely available from 10X Genomics.
 The dataset contains 2700 single cells sequenced using Illumina NextSeq 500.
-The raw sequences have been processed by the [**cellranger**](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) pipeline from 10X to extract a unique molecular identifier (UMI) count matrix, in a similar way to that explained in the ["Pre-processing of 10X Single-Cell RNA Datasets"]({% link topics/single-cell/tutorials/scrna-preprocessing-tenx/tutorial.md %}) tutorial.
+The raw sequences have been processed by the [**cellranger**](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) pipeline from 10X to extract a unique molecular identifier (UMI) count matrix, in a similar way to that explained in the [Pre-processing of 10X Single-Cell RNA Datasets]({% link topics/single-cell/tutorials/scrna-preprocessing-tenx/tutorial.md %}) tutorial.

 In this matrix, the values represent the number of each feature (i.e. gene; row) detected in each cell (column).
 Single cell matrices can be quite large: here there are 2700 columns with 32,738 rows, so for each of our 2700 cells we know how many times we found RNAs matching each of the 32,738 genes.
 Since most of these genes weren't detected in most of the cells, the matrix is largely filled with zeros, i.e. it is an extremely sparse matrix.
 To optimize the storage of such a table and the information about the genes and cells, **cellranger** creates 3 files: